Turo-Turo Filipino restaurant

 Dinuguan is the most obvious example.

-The intestines of a pig, chopped up and cooked in a stew of pig’s blood.
+The intestines of a pig, sliced up and cooked in a stew of pig’s blood.

 The horror!
 Never mind that those ingredients regularly show up in Kiwi favourites like mince pies and sausages; to the average non-Filipino it’s the stuff of Fear Factor.